decentraland/documentation/content/contributor/auth/authchain.md

 Note that:

 1. The `Ephemeral address` doesn't need to be an actual Ethereum account with funds in the blockchain.
-The field only represents a temporary public key.
+The field may only represent a temporary public key.

 2. The `Expiration` is a serialized datetime in [ISO-8601](https://en.wikipedia.org/wiki/ISO_8601) form.
 It doesn't need to be UTC.